Berliner Festspiele – Ticket Office

 Access and Arrival

-Theatertreffen will take place both at the Haus der Berliner Festspiele and at other Berlin venues.
 Here you can read information about barrier-free access so that you can enjoy your visit.
-For more information and to buy tickets please contact our ticket office.
+Please contact our ticket office for more information and to purchase tickets.

-The Haus der Berliner Festspiele at Schaperstraße 24 has barrier-free, step-free access to the foyer and to the auditorium on the ground floor.
+The Haus der Berliner Festspiele is fully accessible, with step-free access to the foyer and auditorium on the ground floor.
 The upper foyers as well as the side stage are accessible via a lift.
 All access doors are open during events.
 Our staff is happy to provide you with support at any time.

 A toilet for all genders as well as for people with limited mobility is located on the ground floor on the left-hand side of the entrance to the main stage.